 James T. Majewski is an American stage, film, and voice actor based in New York City, whose work has been seen both internationally and across the United States.

-He most recently appeared in the premiere production of Here Comes the Tide, There Goes the Girl, by New York playwright and member of Ensemble Studio Theatre's YOUNGBLOOD collective, Nadja Leonard-Hooper, at the 2019 Edinburgh Fringe Festival.
+Pre-Covid, James performed in the premiere production of Here Comes the Tide, There Goes the Girl, by New York playwright and member of Ensemble Studio Theatre's YOUNGBLOOD collective, Nadja Leonard-Hooper, at the 2019 Edinburgh Fringe Festival.

 In Los Angeles, James has worked as a collaborator with international, interdisciplinary artist group, DREAM WALKER.
 James was a featured performer in their multimedia immersive performance Dreamscape, first conceived in residency at Automata and later presented variously at Thymele Arts in Hollywood and as part of the biennial Public Urban Multisensory Presentations (PUMP) Festival.
 Additional LA performance collaborations include at Hauser & Wirth LA with visual and performance artist Sichong Xie, the Hollywood Fringe Festival, and the upcoming short film, Hearse, directed by renowned American experimental filmmaker, Lewis Klahr.

 An international performing artist, James has traveled to Poland as part of a recurring Grotowski Institute artistic residency and collaboration between Galiana & Nikolchev’s The Useless Room and members of Teatr ZAR.
 He has traveled also to France for a residency at Site de pratiques théâtrales Lavauzelle.

 Originally from the Washington, D.C. metro area, James is a former Artistic Associate with D.C.-based Brave Spirits Theatre.
 With Brave Spirits, he performed in the first professional production of the Jacobean revenge tragedy, The Bloody Banquet, in nearly 400 years.